Check out this awesome presentation on OpenLase!

 To change the shell to be application modal to the calling class, change your superclass call in your new shell from:

-super(display, SWT.SHELL_TRIM);
+super(display, SWT.SHELL_TRIM);to:

 super(display, SWT.APPLICATION_MODAL |SWT.SHELL_TRIM);